 If your health or mental health is having an impact on your studies seek advice early on from your college, department or Student Welfare as there are many people willing to advise and help you and it will avoid any visa difficulties at a later stage.
 You can also ask the University visa advisors for advice.

 Suspension of studies

-- If you are suspending for maternity or paternity leave, email the Student Immigration team to check whether you can remain in the UK and find out how your Tier 4 Student visa will be affected.
+- If you are suspending for parental leave, contact us to check whether you can remain in the UK without your Student visa being affected, depending on the length of your leave;

-The University’s report to the Home Office and your visa curtailment will impact on your right to work in the UK as well as that of your Tier 4 Student dependants.
-If your suspension has been reported, you will therefore need to advise your employer that you have ceased studying.
+The University’s report to the Home Office and your visa curtailment will impact on your right to work in the UK as well as that of your Student visa dependants.
+If your suspension has been reported, you will need to advise your employer that you have ceased studying.